Chapter 1:

 Her small principality was currently at war with the small neighboring country of Kuranes.
 Their ruler—the so-called Yellow King—was known to be a neurotic, driven by mad prophecy, who would make arbitrary strategic decisions based on some cultish belief in a faceless being called Kaddath.
 A ghoulish entity that was said to visit him nightly in his dreams.

 She smirked as her mind dwelled on the rumors and reports of a fool madly proclaiming his god's latest promises.
 She caught herself reciting her grandmother's usual boast: "Like some dubious oneiromancy can be practiced by anyone but the Albion elfwin.”
-Further emphasized by her sister’s follow-up: “A pathetic man who dreams of false gods are no match for our deranged Macha!"
+Further emphasized by her sister’s follow-up: “A pathetic man who dreams of false gods is no match for our deranged Macha!"
 There was a hint of derision there by Alma, as her own zealotry wasn’t as up to par as theirs.
 Their words thus prompted a breath of haughty laughter.
 Because what’s so special about a King who in the end can die to a small bullet like any other man?
 She wished deeply for the enemy to give her cause to empty her rifle.

 She stared at the reflection in her bedroom mirror, mentally preparing herself for the day to come.
 Before her stood a half-naked girl in black, breezy sweatpants.
 She was of impish stature with a very pale complexion and a toned, athletic build.
 A shut-in for many years, she was able to stay fit thanks to the rigorous military training she undertook and her seldom backcountry hunting excursions whenever she heard of the newest drunken rumor of roaming cryptids.
 An odd hobby she became enamored with after attempting to explain away her bothersome apparitions.